zionbuilder/zionbuilder/README.md

 * Fixed custom classes not applying to various elements

 ### 1.2.0- 2020-12-07 ###
-* Added custom PHP option for custom HTML element
+* Added options to style the active tab for Tabs element
-* Fixed refs inputrange error from inline editor
+* Added WordPress filters for REST controllers
-* Fixed bug accordion element
+* Renamed Custom HTML element to Custom Code
-* Fix delete dynamic content value
-* Fix bg shadow on treeview
+* Improved: Changes green dot now appears for dynamic values
+* Improved Zion Builder library display Improved: The options panel will show the general tab when editing a different element
+* Improved: Removed help tab from builder panel.
+* Improved: Page cache not clearing properly when modifying the page
-* Fixed element edit not adding to history in certain conditions
+* Fixed accordion and tabs elements not working in certain conditions
-* Fixed tabs not keeping active tab in editor
+* Fixed icon element options not applying in certain conditions
-* Fixed post cache not properly cleared on page save
-* Update Tabgroup with v-model
-* Removed unfinished help section
 * Fixed shortcodes not working
-* Fix icon element options not applying
-* Translate strings
-* Update vscode sttings
-* Update format of php
-* Ad inner styles for active tab
-* Check if option has dynamic value with lodash
-* Add prefix and source branch when cerating branch from bug, enhancement …
-* Fixed options panel not refreshing when changing element
-* Fix changes bullet not appearing on dynamic values
-* Fix Upper right loading not triggering on local library refresh
-* Fix grid gradient library overflow
-* Fix loading on zion library by adding extra loader before masonry starts
-* Fixed pseudo before element shows error in certain conditions
+* Fixed element changes not saving to history in certain conditions
-* Remove PHPCS fixer helper
-* Fixed console error showing on video background vue compoent in certain …
+* Fixed pseudo-element before options shows console error in certain conditions
-* Added demo mode
-* Delete PhpCsFixer config
-* Removing stray file
-* Fixed restore from local storage shows empty page in certain conditions
+* Fixed restoring from local storage not working in certain conditions
-* Added filters for rest controller permission check
+* Various code cleanup and improvements

 ### 1.1.0- 2020-11-24 ###
+* Feature: Add Elements Popup pens automatically when column layouts are inserted
+* Feature: Element options panel: Added ability to click on the element title to select the parent element
+* Feature: Abillity to change Column setting for each viewport for Zion's Gallery Element
+* Feature: Make Button Position option changeable per viewport
 * Renamed regenerate css to regenerate css and js
 * Improved history
-* Fixed poper behaviour on scroll
+* Improved Tabs Element
 * Allow save page on content editable
 * Allow browser context on right click in preview mode
 * Hide element menu when scrolling
 * Replaced pageEvents with windows
-* Fix image wrapper border on image option
-* Fixed element custom css not working
-* Fixed Mozilla bug on input
-* Fixed locked user data
 * Update plugin info card for pro version
 * Update Urls for changelog
-* Improve Tabs Element
 * Implemented element scroll to
 * Replace modal tour with intro video
-* Feature: Add Elements Popup pens automatically when column layouts are inserted
-* Feature: Element options panel: Added ability to click on the element title to select the parent element
-* Feature: Abillity to change Column setting for each viewport for Zion's Gallery Element
-* Feature: Make Button Position option changeable per viewport
-* Fixed CSS not generated when using 0 (zero) without any suffix like 'px' for input values
-* Fixed Bug: Absolute Positioning of elements in Zion Builder is not the same as on the front end
-* Fixed Bug CSS not working correctly inside Zion Builder after changing Column ID
-* Fixed Bug Zion Keyboard Shortcuts prohibit from typing capital letters inside the Wordpress media popup screen
-* Fixed css classes not cleared when a new css class is added or changed
-* Fixed Bug: Custom Javascript doesn't get removed in 'Custom Javascript' under 'Page Options' when saving page
 * Change Tab name from "Columns" to "Layouts"
 * Updated elements registration
 * Created methods for adding childs to elements